 1. Mountain Summits

 Fall mornings on the water are beyond compare.
 The pristine water, smooth as glass, reflects the bright colors of the leaves as you float along, giving you twice the show.
 Mountains rise up around you on all sides, enclosing you in a colorful blanket of fall.
 The haunting call of a loon signals nature's "good morning."
 As cool night temperatures warm into comfortable fall days, fog rolls along the water, giving everything a touch of mystery and calm.
 High Peaks Resort offers complimentary kayaks, rowboats, stand up paddleboards and paddleboats to all guests so you can get out on Mirror Lake to enjoy these stunning views during your stay.
+All of our equipment is cleaned and sanitized between uses to ensure the health and safety of our guests.
 Or, stay in the Waterfront Collection rooms and you can walk right out your door and onto the shoreline in the morning for a similar experience.

 3. Zip Lines

 Add a little adventure to your fall foliage viewing!
-Just outside of Lake Placid is Experience ADK Outdoors, Lake Placid's premier zip lining destination.
+Just outside of Lake Placid is Experience ADK Outdoors, Lake Placid's premier zip-lining destination.
 Get up close to the color as you fly through the treetops on their six zip lines.
 As you speed by, the colors will blur together, coming back into focus as you land atop the towering platforms between lines.
 It's an adrenaline-filled way to enjoy the foliage.
 In addition to providing a unique viewpoint, it will also leave you with lasting Adirondack memories.
+Remember to bring your mask!

 4. Scenic Drives